 If you’re looking for healthy, easy meal prep ideas that don’t compromise on taste or flavour, then you’re in the right little corner of the internet.
 Welcome, fellow healthy foodies!

 Hey there and welcome to my food blog! 😀

 I’m Taylor – a fun-loving, 20-something city girl who’s been living in downtown Toronto on and off Bloor Street for over six years.
 My blog aims to help other super busy people like me eat more wholesome, homemade foods on-the-go, and a large part of that is meal prepping!

-You’ll find a lot of the following here:
+You’ll find a lot of the following types of recipes on my blog:

 - Fun, healthy bowl recipes